openblockchains/austrian-blockchain-whitepapers/README.md

 > The majority of startups fail, even well funded ones,
 > so be prepared to lose [all] what you invest [gamble],
 > even if the landscape is optimistic.
 [To the moon!
 Thanks for your money and hodling the bag!]

+### Q: How do Bitcoins differ from Austrian ICO tokens?
+10-Year-Lottery vs Get-Rich-Quick-Cash-Grab-Token-Sales

+CryptoCurrency (Bitcoin Accepted Here) vs Austrian App "Platform" Tokens

+Bitcoins get "mined" with every new block every ten minutes.
+You CANNOT buy newly minted bitcoins.
+The bitcoin "lottery" gives away FREE bitcoins for the lucky winner / number every ten minutes with every block added for the next TEN YEARS.

+Why a lottery?
+A random (secure) lottery - using the famous proof-of-work hashing crypto "puzzle" - is the fairest distribution between all network nodes / peers / players.

+vs

+Austrian tokens do NOT get mined.
+You can create / mint as many tokens as you like!a Just punch / type in a number - lets say two billion.
+Sell of 30% in an "initial coin offering" (ICO) / token sales to greater fools in a free money get-rich-quick cash grab running for lets say two or three weeks and keep the rest "in reserve" for yourself.

+It's that easy and with the ready-to-use/ready-to-run Ethereum blockchain / network you're off in ten minutes!

+Free easy money!
+Buyer beware!
+Do NOT get scammed by the promise of returns of 50 000% on your "investment" and the fear of missing out (FOMO) on the next (Austrian) bitcoin.

 ## Austrian Blockchain Tokens